OWASP/owasp-mastg/Document/0x04a-Android.md

 Android Security Mechanisms:

--- TODO :Sandbox (Dalvik / ART according to API level), IPC mechanism and Reference monitor, Binder, Discretionary - Mandatory Access Control / UID - GID / Filesystem, Applicative Architecture of an application : Permissions & Manifest, Application Signing.
+-- TODO :IPC mechanism and Reference monitor, Binder, Discretionary - Mandatory Access Control / UID - GID / Filesystem, Applicative Architecture of an application : Permissions & Manifest, Application Signing.
 May be a part of Static / Dynamic Analysis chapter : each security mechanism efficiency can be checked at a given phase. --

 Android is an open source platform that can be found nowadays on many devices: